 Santa Fe is known for its vibrant art scene but what is little known are its pygmy forests, charming hillside roads and pathways that follow that natural flow of water.
 On this tour you will feel the magic and majesty of The City Different!

 Santa Fe is known for its beautiful climate and glistens in the sun on average 325 days a year.
-Located in the Sangre de Cristo Mountains, Santa Fe is the highest capital city in the US, sitting at an elevation of 7,199 feet above sea level.
-The elevation may seem like a challenge to travelers visiting from lower elevations, but we have created a way for all of our guests to climb into the foothills of the mountains by embarking on a half day E-Bike tour through Santa Fe.
+Located in the Sangre de Cristo Mountains, it is the highest capital city in the US, sitting at an elevation of 7,199 feet above sea level.
+The elevation may seem like a challenge to travelers visiting from lower elevations, but we have created a way for our guests of all ability levels to traverse the city streets and climb into the foothills of the mountains by embarking on a half day E-Bike tour through the backroads of Santa Fe.

-Leaving Santa Fe’s historical past, we will journey to newly redeveloped neighborhoods like The Railyard Arts District.
-Here a pedestrian promenade guides us to the Acequia Trail that will weave its way peacefully behind a busy and trafficked corridor.
-This trail shadows one of the water ditches leading to the historic park of Frenchy’s Field.
+Leaving Santa Fe’s historical past, we will journey to the recently redeveloped Railyard Arts District.
+Here a pedestrian promenade guides us to the Acequia Trail that weaves its way peacefully behind a busy and trafficked corridor.
+This trail shadows one of the celebrated irrigation ditches leading to the historic park of Frenchy’s Field.

 We return to the Inn and Spa at Loretto on a breezy and scenic path that follows the Santa Fe River back into the heart of the city.